dkopko/cb/README.md

 At this point, the main program thread (a.k.a. the Mutator) intitates a garbage collection (e.g.  due to a timer, or a number of function calls, or some other reason).
-This will allow the separate garbage collector thread to begin the work of compacting the full set of items still in existence in A and B.
+This will allow the separate garbage collector thread to begin the work of compacting the full set of items still in existence in B and C.

-Message from Mutator To GC:  `{ do_collection, A, B }`
+Message from Mutator To GC:  `{ do_collection, B, C }`

-The main program thread (a.k.a. the Mutator) continues to run and modify C:
+The main program thread (a.k.a. the Mutator) continues to run and modify A:

 ```
-    A            B            C
+    C            B            A
    ---          ---          ---
    (empty)      (empty)      0 -> 0x10
                              1 -> TOMBSTONE